 2. You Run Only What You Need

-Not only are these services not running in Arch Linux by default, they’re not even installed.
+When it comes to Arch Linux vs. Ubuntu, Arch Linux wins on transparency.
+Not only are these services not running in Arch Linux by default, they’re not even installed unless you want them.
 That means you aren’t wasting resources on extra system processes.
-You’re also saving internet bandwidth by not downloading updates to code that isn’t necessary.
+Plus you’re saving internet bandwidth by not downloading updates to code that isn’t necessary.

 3. Arch Linux Is Unapologetically Technical